-The Operating Unit of General Medicine and Hepatology is a reference center for liver diseases and complex cases of internal medicine.
-It is also home to the Center for Research and Treatment of Autoimmune Liver Diseases.
+The Department of General Medicine and Hepatology is a reference center for liver diseases and complex internal medicine cases, also housing the Center for Research and Treatment of Autoimmune Liver Diseases.
 The Department specialists see almost 4,000 patients each year.

-The main interests of the Operating Unit, from a clinical research perspective, are aimed at the diagnosis and treatment of liver diseases such as:
+The main interests of the team, from the clinical and research perspectives, are concentrated in the following areas of liver conditions:

-- Autoimmune diseases (primary bilary cirrhosis, primary sclerosing cholangitis, autoimmune hepatitis) for which the Unit is recognized internationally
+- Autoimmune diseases: primary biliary cirrhosis, primary sclerosing cholangitis, autoimmune hepatitis; for which the Department is recognized internationally;

-The Unit includes professionals such as research nurses and data managers, who work in teams with doctors to carry out clinical research aimed at identifying new therapy for several liver diseases, especially for autoimmune diseases and viral infections.
+The team includes such professionals as research nurses and data managers, who work with doctors to carry out clinical research aimed at identifying new therapies for various liver conditions, especially for autoimmune diseases and viral infections.

-The Operating Unit of General Medicine and Hepatology and the Center for Autoimmune Liver Diseases are also equipped with a Hepatobiliary Immunopathology Laboratory, where immunologic tests are performed and projects on basic research and translational research are pursued, especially for immune-mediated liver diseases and liver tumors.
+The Department is also equipped with a Hepatobiliary Immunopathology Laboratory, performing immunologic tests and carrying out translational basic research projects, especially for immune-mediated liver diseases and liver tumors.